What is sterilisation?

 Can sterilisation be reversed?

 It is sometimes possible to restore the vas deferens or fallopian tubes but it involves complex surgery and is not always successful.
-The success rate depends on the type of procedure, the age at reversal and the amount of time since the sterilisation procedure occurred.
+The success rate depends on the type of procedure, the age of the person at the time of reversal and the amount of time since the sterilisation procedure occurred.
 It is not available in public hospitals and Medicare rebates don’t apply for private reversal.

-It is really important to think of sterilisation as permanent and discuss the consequences of sterilisation with your partner and health professionals before the procedure.
+It is really important to think of sterilisation as permanent and discuss the consequences of sterilisation with your partner/s and health professionals before the procedure.